Biplov01/AI-based-HR-S-attendance-management-system/README.md

 🧾 License
-This project is released under the MIT License.
-Feel free to use, modify, and distribute it! 🤝
+This project is released under the MIT License. resrtricted to free use, modify, and distribution! 🤝

 👨‍💻 Author
 Biplov Paneru